Lion cub locked in cage

 Traditional Asian Medicine

-Most remedies don't contain wild animal products and often are entirely non-animal based, put there are some that do, and the cast to wildlife is unimaginable.
+Most remedies don't contain wild animal products and are often entirely non-animal-based, but there are some that do, and the effects on wildlife are unimaginable.
 You can read more on this in our article here.

 Non-Animal Products

 Plant-based traditional medicine has been used for many years, and will no doubt continue to be used for many more.
-Many herbal remedies are known to have curative properties and are popular with many communities around the world.
+Many herbal remedies are known to have curative properties and are popular with many communities worldwide.

 Animal Products

-Sadly, some of the traditional practices exploit wild animals, cause immense suffering, and are bringing numerous species to the brink of extinction despite little evidence to support its medicinal properties.
+Sadly, some of the traditional practices exploit wild animals, cause immense suffering, and are bringing numerous species to the brink of extinction despite little evidence to support their medicinal properties.

-• Bears are locked up in small coges their entire lives, having their bile painfully harvested from surgical openings in their abdomen
+• Bears are locked up in small cages their entire lives, having their bile painfully harvested from surgical openings in their abdomen.

-• The last remaining thinos are being brutally killed and their borns hacked off
+• The last remaining rhinos are being brutally killed, and their horns hacked off.

-• Pangolins being captured and killed for their scales to be spia on the black market
+• Pangolins being captured and killed for their scales to be sold on the black market

-• Lions, tigers and other big cals are being poached and even formed for their bones.
-You can read about this in our article here.
+• Lions, tigers, and other big cats are being poached and even bred for their bones.
+Our article about this is here.

-This is completely unnecessary, there are synthetic and plant-based alternatives available for the alliments these products are being consumed for.
+This is entirely unnecessary; synthetic and plant-based alternatives are available for the ailments for which these products are being consumed.

 Tiger oil made from tiger fat sold in El Campesino market, Bolivia.Still from the film Jaguar Spirit World Animal Protection/Botanica Films/Thomas Poole